If you want to avoid other people being able to command your dog (either wittingly or unwittingly), why not teach your dog commands in French?

 Using the “track” command may not be the most popular command out there as far as a regular family dog is concerned.
 But it is a heavy hitter for working or hunting & tracking dogs.

-But since French is a rather popular language in the United States and other English-speaking countries, it may come a bit easier for people than other forms of foreign languages.
+But since French is a rather popular language in the United States and other English-speaking countries, it may be easier for people than other foreign languages.

-Whichever language you choose to use while teaching your pup commands, you should become familiar with the lingo, and be able to comfortably use it at the drop of a hat.
+Whichever language you choose to use while teaching your pup commands, you should become familiar with the lingo, and be able to use it at the drop of a hat comfortably.

 In certain situations, if you have to struggle or take a few moments to conjure up the right foreign command, the opportunity to use it may already have passed.

-So, if you get these 15 dog commands in French down well enough to recall them as a reflex, you and the dog will be much better off for it.
+So, if you get these 15 dog commands in French down well enough to recall them as a reflex, you and the dog will be much better off.

 1. How do you say “dog” in French?